johnschriner/presentations/lab3.md

 rwflowpack runs with an [OK] now.

 ##Issues

+We had to make sure that Security Onion IPs are using DHCP in /etc/network/interfaces.

 We have this issue determining which IP should be used for eth0 or eth1:
 ![Security Onion IP's; 105 should be the monitoring VM?](https://github.com/johnschriner/presentations/blob/master/securityonionIPs.png)